osks/ctenv/README.md

 ## Configuration

-ctenv supports having a `.ctenv.toml` either in HOME or in project directores.
+ctenv supports having a `.ctenv.toml` either in HOME or in project directories.
 When located in a project, it will use the path to the config file as project root.

 Create `.ctenv.toml` for reusable container setups: